 The Mission Team at Relief United Methodist Church has been collecting blankets to give to groups in Frederick County to distribute to those in need.
 Among the groups we are helping are Our Family in Front Royal, CCAP, Abba Pregnancy Center, and others.

 The Loaves and Fishes program at Relief United Methodist Church, begun by the Witness Committee, was started so members of the church could come together regularly to prepare meals for the "freege."
-This month we got together after church and filled containers with chili.
-We filled 25 pint containers and a dozen quart containers.
-We delivered them to the refreegerator at Abundant Life Church.
 CCAP has installed refrigerators and pantries at three locations in Winchester.
 The freege — a combination of the words "free" and "fridge" — is an outdoor refrigerator filled with donated food and, along with the pantries, are open 24 hours a day Those who are struggling financially can take whatever they need to feed themselves and their families.
 If you would like to get involved or just want more information, let Lynn know.

 Craft Night

 November was the last Craft Night for the year.
 Folks were working on their latest projects with some working on decorating the fellowship hall for the Thanksgiving luncheon coming after church on November 23.
 Everyone was enjoying the fellowship and great snacks.
 As usual, the men got together to work on solving most of the world's problems.
-Be ready for Craft nights to start up in the new year.
+Craft Nights begin again on Wednesday, January 14, at 6:00 pm.